-Led by Director and Principal Andrew Briggs, DPhil, and Director Mark Sculpher, PhD, AHE researchers and consultants have extensive knowledge and experience in the field of health economics and outcomes research (HEOR).
+Led by Director and Principal Andrew Briggs, DPhil, and CEO John Schneider, AHE researchers and consultants have extensive knowledge and experience in the field of health economics and outcomes research (HEOR).
 These services include a wide variety of offerings across the product development continuum.
 In the early stages of development, we provide insights and analysis on potential market size and the design of rigorous economic evaluations, such as clinical studies and cost-effectiveness analysis.
 In later stages of development, we can offer more in-depth analyses to support expanded market access.
 For more information, view one of our past presentations on Establishing the Value of New Drugs, Devices, and Diagnostics.
 We have extensive experience in advising health care leaders and managers in the following HEOR areas:

 - Evidence Planning & Study Design